The best Prime Day Samsung phone deals

 ZDNET's editorial team writes on behalf of you, our reader.
 Our goal is to deliver the most accurate information and the most knowledgeable advice possible in order to help you make smarter buying decisions on tech gear and a wide array of products and services.
 Our editors thoroughly review and fact-check every article to ensure that our content meets the highest standards.
 If we have made an error or published misleading information, we will correct or clarify the article.
 If you see inaccuracies in our content, please report the mistake via this form.

 Amazon's Prime Day is the e-commerce giant's biggest shopping event of the year.
-This year, it will be held on July 16 and 17.
 Prime Day offers discounts on a range of categories, including tech, home appliances, clothing, garden products, and more -- with discounts on top Samsung products expected.

 Prime Day brings fantastic discounts and deals on tech every year, and Samsung never fails to appear -- granting you the chance to purchase discounted smartphones and other gadgets.
 (With new phones and other hardware just arriving at Samsung Unpacked this month, it's possible that discounts on older tech could be even deeper.)

-We've found the best Samsung deals available now before Prime Day launches tomorrow.
+We've found the best Samsung deals available during Prime Day.
 Check them out below.

 Best Samsung phone deals for Amazon Prime Day 2024